ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 finding the optimum, or most efficient, solution to a problem.

 (This is an
-interpretation I came across in [ the Wikipedia entry on _Adjoint functors_ ]
-( http://en.wikipedia.org/wiki/Adjoint_functors ): possibly authored by the
-Wikipedian called "Functor salad".
+interpretation I came across in the Wikipedia entry for [_Adjoint functors_] (http://en.wikipedia.org/wiki/Adjoint_functors): possibly authored by the Wikipedian called "Functor salad".
 We can regard the solution as being an initial object in a category of solutions.
 Its initiality models the fact that it contains the least disagreement about overlaps, or what I